Indian diaspora: Post-independence

 Individuals of Indian origin have achieved a high demographic profile in metropolitan areas worldwide, including India Square (Little Bombay) in Jersey City, New Jersey, United States, home to the highest concentration of Asian Indians in the Western Hemisphere.

 After gaining independence from the British Raj, unlike internal migration, senior government leaders have historically not vocalized opinions on international emigration.
 As a result, it remains a political issue only in states with major emigrant populations, such as Kerala, Punjab, Tamil Nadu and to a lesser degree Gujarat, Andhra Pradesh and Goa.
 However, the phenomenon continues to be a major force in India's economic (foreign direct investment), social and political relations with nations having significant Indian populace.
 For example, the 2008 signing of the India–United States Civil Nuclear Agreement was helped by intense lobbying from Indian Americans.

 Overseas experience

 Love for India

-Indophilia or Indomania is love, admiration or special interest for India or its people and culture.
+Indomania or Indomania is love, admiration or special interest for India or its people and culture.
 An Indophile is someone who loves India, Indian culture, cuisine, religions, history or its people.